Catch .44: Production

-Shooting started on July 8, 2010 in Louisiana, and lasted 20 days.
+Shooting started on July 8, 2010, in Louisiana, and lasted 20 days.

 Early on, there were several changes to the cast, particularly within the female lead roles.
 Maggie Grace was originally attached to play Tes, and Lauren German was attached to play Kara, however both women had to drop out due to scheduling conflicts.
 Laura Ramsey was also considered for the role of Dawn.

 After Malin Åkerman signed on to play Tes, Bruce Willis and Forest Whitaker were attached to the film.
 Lizzy Caplan and Kate Mara were then brought on as Dawn and Kara, respectively.
 However, a few days later, Caplan dropped out and was replaced with Deborah Ann Woll for the role of Dawn.
-Mara dropped out the movie as well, due to scheduling conflicts, and was replaced by Nikki Reed, thus completing the cast.
+Mara dropped out of the movie as well, due to scheduling conflicts, and was replaced by Nikki Reed, thus completing the cast.

 The film features art by Dallas-based artist Elisa Guardiola.

 Distribution

 The rights to Catch .44 were picked up by Anchor Bay Films.
 Independent film producer Cassian Elwes brokered the deal.